krish512/blog_old/src/pages/setup-kubernetes-cluster-kops-aws/index.md

 $ kops create ig nodes-spot --role node --subnet ap-south-1a,ap-south-1b --name ${NAME}
 ```

 Let us edit all the instance groups to add Cloud labels which are useful for expense separation based on resource tags.
+Also, as our masters nodes are t2.micro, the server memory is 1 GB which may not be sufficient for the masters.
+Hence, we’ll be adding 2 GB of SWAP space so that the masters do not go down due to lack of enough leg space.
+You may make this change even in the nodes if you require, not recommended!

 We'll start with the 3 masters.
 For master 1,